 If we educate a boy, we educate one person.
 If we educate a girl, we educate a family and a whole nation.
 (African proverb, quoted by James Wolfensohn, President of World Bank, 1995)

-Education has been regarded to own the intrinsic value as a crucial development goal (Sen, 1999) and is essential to economic growth.
-In development economics, the convention that economic gains from educating females are greater than from educating males in developing countries has long been recognized.
+Education has been regarded as a crucial development goal of what?
+(Sen, 1999) and is essential to economic growth of a country.
+According to development economics, the fact that economic gains from educating females are greater than that from educating males in developing countries has long been recognized.
 As Wolfensohn (1995) points out, educating girls has a ‘catalytic effect’ on every dimension in economic growth.
-However, in reality, there are significant gender disparities in education in developing world especially in Africa and Asia.
+However, in reality, there are significant gender disparities in education in the developing world especially in Africa and Asia.

-There are two reasons to convince us that female and male education may have different impacts on economic growth.
-First, female education could directly improve productivity as with male education when better-educated women with higher human capital to join in the labor force.
-Female participation rates could be raised with higher levels of educational attainment although various among countries are in general lower than males.
-In addition, according some country case studies, female education also produces social gains which indirectly affect the output level and economic growth by reducing fertility and infant mortality, increasing life expectancy, promoting offspring education, improving family health and adjusting income arrangement (eg., Caldwell, 1982; Smock, 1981; Standlng, 1981; Schultz,1988).
+There are two reasons that female and male education may have different impacts on economic growth.
+First, female education could directly improve productivity as with male education when better-educated women with higher human capital to join the labor force.
+Female labor force participation rates in what? could be raised with higher levels of educational attainment although various among countries are in general lower than males.
+(Rewrite: Educational attainment also seem to raise The proportion of female which is often lower than those of male in a nation’s labor force ) In addition, according to some case studies, female education produces social gains which indirectly affect the output level and economic growth by reducing fertility and infant mortality, increasing life expectancy, promoting offspring education, improving family health and adjusting income arrangement (eg., Caldwell, 1982; Smock, 1981; Standlng, 1981; Schultz,1988).

-Quantities of cross-country studies have examined the role of female education in economic growth in spite of no consensus has yet been reached.
-Some claims that female education may negatively impact economic growth like Barro and Lee (1994) report the ‘puzzling’ finding with Dollar and Gatti (1999), Forbes (2000), Yamarik and Ghosh (2003).
-While Knowles, Lorgelly, and Owen (2002) find that gender gaps in education have actually a large and statistically significant negative effect on the level of gross domestic product (GDP).
-The contradiction in the existing cross-country studies may due to different econometric methodologies they employed.
-However, more likely, it could be brought up by the geographical and institutional noises in the data set.
+Quantities of cross-country studies have examined the role of female education in economic growth, but consensus remains elusive.
+Some claim that female education may negatively impact economic growth like Barro and Lee (1994) report the ‘puzzling’ finding with Dollar and Gatti (1999), Forbes (2000), Yamarik and Ghosh (2003),while Knowles, Lorgelly, and Owen (2002) find that gender gaps in education have actually a statistically significant negative effect on the level of gross domestic product (GDP).
+The contradiction in such cross-country studies may due to different econometric methodologies they employed.
+However, it could be caused by the geographical and institutional divergence in the data set.
 Thus, it seems important and necessary to apply within-country examination which may provide more informative and accurate results.

-China would be an ideal case for the study of gender inequality in education and economic growth for two reasons.
-On the one hand, China provides enough sample variations in gender inequality both in time trend and across provinces for a panel study.
+China could be an ideal case for the study of gender inequality in education and economic growth for two reasons.
+On the one hand, China provides enough sample variations in gender inequality both in time trend and across provinces for a panelregression.
 Traditionally, Confucian attitudes and norms emphasize the subordination of women to men with discrimination on women education reflected by the famous epigram “Innocence is the virtue for women”.
-Things have changed since 1949 as the Communists government has instituted a series of measures affecting the role of women.
-With the compulsory education policy, the illiteracy has decreased dramatically, from 80% in 1949 to 99.5% in 2008.
+Things have changed since 1949 as the Communists government instituted a series of measures affecting/changing the role of women.
+With the compulsory education policy, the illiteracy rate has decreased dramatically, from 80% in 1949 to 99.5% in 2008.
 On the other hand, as the one of the largest developing countries in the world, the experience and lessons of China are worth learning for other developing countries.

-This paper seeks to identify the relationship between gender inequality in education and economic growth in China.
-Compared with previous cross-country empirical examinations, I utilize Chinese data to conduct a cross-province panel data analysis.
-I consider by running a within-country analysis, the geographical and institutional noises could be controlled to some extent, and could provide more informative and accurate results.
+This paper hence seeks to identify the relationship between gender inequality in education and economic growth in China.
+Compared with previous cross-country empirical examinations, I utilize Chinese data to conduct a cross-province panel data analysis. by running a within-country analysis, the geographical and institutional variations could be controlled to some extent, and this study主语？！could provide more informative and accurate results.